Skip to main content

 3.3.
 Reductive Answers to the General Application Question

 Peter Hanks and Scott Soames’s views can be similarly formulated.33 According to Soames (roughly) the proposition that two is prime is the act of ascribing primehood to two.
 Since the proposition that two is prime can exist even if no one actually ascribes being prime to two, ascription is not the relation that unifies the constituents of a proposition.
-Rather there is some operation, the act of ascribing to , whose application to being prime and two, delivers the proposition that two is prime.
+Rather there is some operation, the act of ascribing f to x, whose application to being prime and two, delivers the proposition that two is prime.
 And this is just an answer to the general application question:

-Soames: the act of ascribing to .
+• Soames: App(f,x)= the act of ascribing f to x.

-King: the fact that bears to .
+• King: App(f,x)= the fact that x bears r to f.
 34

 Appearances to the contrary, many recent theories of propositions are thus better construed as answers to the general application question as opposed to the special application question.
 And once these theories are presented this way, it becomes clear that they are in competition with my own primitivist account.
 For instance, each of Speaks, Soames and King takes as primitive one or more notions that the minimal theory of application provides analyses of.
 Speaks makes use of instantiation; Soames makes use ascriptions and actions; and King makes use of facts.
 In this respect, the minimal theory of application recommends itself on the basis of its unifying power.
 The phenomena of aboutness and predication as they arise in the theory of properties, beliefs, actions and facts, on this view, are unified by the notion of application.35 This strikes me as a point in its favor.
 In the next section I will further develop this argument for my theory.